 In our view, the recent liquidity easing measures and the commencement of RBI's policy easing cycle is likely to drive bond yields lower.
 We expect the 10-year IGB yield to trade in the range of 6.25%-6.50% over the next 6-12 months.
 In our assessment, high quality (AAA) corporate bonds offer a better risk-reward given attractive spreads and improving corporate fundamentals.
 In addition, India's nominal bond yields is among the highest in Emerging Markets.

-However, three factors for bonds remain unfavorable: 1) High fiscal deficit over the medium-term, 2) Tight banking system liquidity and lack of outright support from the RBI, and 3) A populist tilt in government policy focus could drive inflation higher.
+However, three factors for bonds remain unfavorable: 1) High fiscal deficit over the medium-term, 2) Tight banking system liquidity and 3) A populist tilt in government policy focus could drive inflation higher.